 Foodborne illnesses are commonly associated with raw meats that sit out for longer than they should.
 Meat provides the ideal environment for bacteria to breed, so the U.S. Department of Agriculture cautions consumers against thawing raw meat at room temperature.
-In fact, raw meat should never sit out in temperatures above 40 degrees Fahrenheit for extended periods of time -- for any reason.
+In fact, raw meat should never sit out in temperatures above 40 F for extended periods of time – and never longer than two hours for any reason.

 The Two-Hour Rule

 The type of meat doesn't matter when it comes to the two-hour rule.
-If it’s raw, it’s no longer safe to eat once it sits out for two hours.
+If it’s raw, it’s no longer safe to eat once it sits out at room temperature for two hours.
 Once you've reached the two-hour time limit, bacteria that is naturally found on raw meat begins to grow to levels that are unsafe for consumption.
-Do not refrigerate or cook meat that sits out for more than two hours -- throw it away.
+Do not refrigerate or cook meat that sits out for more than two hours; throw it away.

 Don’t allow raw meat to sit out after you buy it.
 Instead, refrigerate raw meat immediately after purchasing it from the supermarket or butcher.
 Although refrigeration does not destroy bacteria on raw meat, the 40 F or less temperatures inside the refrigerator do inhibit their growth.
-Bring a cooler filled with ice along with you in the car if you are not going straight home.
+Bring a cooler filled with ice to store your meat if you are not going straight home.
 The icy temperatures of the cooler keep raw meat safe from excess bacterial growth until you can get it to the refrigerator.

-Take raw meat out of the freezer the night before to give it plenty of time to thaw in the refrigerator.
+There are a few ways that you can safely thaw frozen meats.
+The easiest is to take raw meat out of the freezer the night before to give it plenty of time to thaw in the refrigerator.
 Last-minute thawing is best done in an airtight, watertight package placed inside a bowl of cold water in the sink.
 Change the cold water every half hour until the raw meat thaws.
-Microwave thawing is also safe; just make sure that you cook the meat immediately after microwave or cold-water thawing, because once the raw meat reaches 40 F, bacteria begins to grow rapidly.
+Microwave thawing is also safe.
+Just make sure that you cook the meat immediately after microwave or cold-water thawing, because once the raw meat reaches 40 F, bacteria will begin to grow rapidly.

 - Jupiterimages/Photos.com/Getty Images